NationalSecurityAgency/datawave/docker/README.md

 # Start Accumulo and its dependencies
 accumuloStart

-# At this point, you are ready to deploy and test the query microservices via docker-compose
+# At this point, you are ready to deploy and test the query microservices via docker compose

 # If desired, start the wildfly webservice, and run some diagnostic tests
 datawaveWebStart && datawaveWebTest

-# Make sure to stop the wildfly webservice before starting the query microservices via docker-compose
+# Make sure to stop the wildfly webservice before starting the query microservices via docker compose
 datawaveWebStop
 ```